dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

   * Make a profile
   * Tour the profile: read numbers?
     * Metrics (overall, I/O, cpu, memory...)
-      * Are these numbers ok for you?
     * Call graph
       * Hot path -> resources
-      * Is this a reasonable amount of time for this function?
     * Function list
       * Number of calls
-      * Expand: metrics
       * Expand: callees (time restricted to call)

   * Let's find a problem function